NYCGuide

 “Where can my friend and I get a glass of wine, hear each other speak, and maybe eat something too?”
 If you’re on the Lower East Side, our answer to this question will most likely be The Ten Bells.
 Here, you'll find a nice bar, a great wine list, and a good, fun crowd.
 Try to make it to the $1 oyster Happy Hour, which runs until 7pm daily.

-Mr. Fong’s tends to be filled with white overall-wearing people who look like they don’t have normal jobs.
+Mr. Fong’s tends to be filled with overall-wearing people who look like they don’t have normal jobs.
 That said, the place has surprisingly inclusive vibes, friendly staff, and great music.
-A few of the cocktails—like the salty plum old fashioned—will only set you back $10, which is basically like stealing these days.
+A few of the cocktails—like the salty plum old fashioned—will only set you back $14, which is about as good as cocktail prices get these days.
 Our favorite time to hit Mr. Fong’s is early in the evening, but it gets more fun (and crowded) later in the night.